 Long journey

-And if you go,
+And when you go,

-please one more kiss,
+just one more kiss,

-it's such a long journey
+it's such a long trip and

-and I can't go with you.
+I can't go with you.

 It's a journey you didn't